HR Director Guide: Building a Wellness Program That Retains Talent

 A realistic implementation timeline for a partner-network wellness program:

 - Month 1: Assess baseline health risk.
-Partner with physician-advised wellness provider.
+Partner with evidence-based wellness provider.
 Draft program design and pricing model.
 Communicate strategy to leadership team.

 - Month 2: Recruit pilot cohort (30–50 employees).
 Provide baseline lab work.
 Begin weekly education sessions (lunch-and-learns, email series).